 Cacti and yucca between 1 and 6 feet (0.3 to 1.8 meters) in size would be salvaged in accordance with the Site Restoration Plan.
 Native vegetation (i.e., creosote and burrobush) is not anticipated to regrow in the solar field in bladed areas.
-The Applicant would address operational and post construction vegetation management including management of native species, and control of non-native and noxious weeds as part of a BLM approved Site Restoration Plan for the Project.
+The Applicant would address operational and post construction vegetation management including management of native species, and control of nonnative and noxious weeds as part of a BLM approved Site Restoration Plan for the Project.

 Weeds would be managed in accordance with the Site Restoration Plan, that follows the Las Vegas Resource Management Plan (BLM 1998), Noxious Weed Plan (BLM 2006), and the interagency guidance Partners Against Weeds (BLM 1996) for an active weed management program.
 Pest control may also be required, including control of rodents and insects inside of the buildings and electrical equipment enclosures.
-A Pesticide Use Plan (PUP) would be prepared and approved by the BLM prior to application of pesticides.
+A Pesticide Use Proposal (PUP) would be prepared and approved by the BLM prior to receiving a Notice to Proceed.

 Herbicides would be one of the methods employed to control weeds throughout the Project site.
-The herbicide active ingredients approved for use on BLM land are detailed in Attachment F (BLM 2017).
+The herbicide active ingredients and adjuvants approved for use on BLM land are detailed in Attachment F (BLM 2017).
 The PUP prepared for the Project would provide the exact specifications involved with herbicide application including the type of herbicide(s) proposed for use, method of application, and quantities of herbicide.
 Herbicide use would be conducted in accordance with BLM Manual 9011: Chemical Pest Control and BLM Handbook H-9011-1: Chemical Pest Control, and as covered under the RODs for the BLM's Programmatic EIS (PEIS) for Vegetation Treatments Using Aminopyralid, Fluroxypyr, and Rimsulfuron on BLM Managed Lands in 17 Western States (BLM 2016), which is tiered from the PEIS for Vegetation Treatments Using Herbicides on Bureau of Land Management Lands in 17 Western States (BLM 2007).
 The Applicant would implement a Site Restoration Plan and an Integrated Weed Management Plan that specifies procedures for managing vegetation and minimizing the spread of non-native and noxious weeds, including integrated pest management and use of herbicides.
 Standard Operating Procedures (SOPs) from the Vegetation Treatments PEIS (BLM 2016) and provided in Attachment G, would be incorporated into the Integrated Weed Management Plan and implemented.

 Four weed taxa were found to be widespread throughout the Project site; red brome (Bromus madritensis ssp. rubens), cheatgrass (Bromus tectorum), Mediterranean grass (Schismus sp.), and red stem stork's bill (Erodium cicutarium).
 Three species of weeds were recorded in large numbers during sampling conducted on the Project site; Saharan mustard (Brassica tournefortii), halogeton (Halogeton glomeratus), and African mustard (Strigosella africana) (Phoenix Biological Consulting 2018a).
-Herbicides approved for use in the ROD for the PEIS (BLM 2016) are included in Attachment F. The herbicides that have been determined to be effective at controlling weed species found on the Project site3 are listed in Table 1-6.
-Surveys for and control of noxious and non-native weeds would be carried out during seasonally appropriate times and as needed to prevent the increase of non-native and noxious weeds within the Project area and to prevent spread of these weeds through Project-related activities.
+Herbicides approved for use in the ROD for the PEIS (BLM 2016) are included in Attachment F. The allowed herbicides are identified in the Southern Nevada District Office Programmatic Biological Opinion (File No. 84320-2010-F-0365.R038) and include aminopyralid, clopyralid, imazapyr, imazapic, glyphosate, metasulfuron methyl, and rimsulfuron.
+The herbicides that have been determined to be effective at controlling weed species found on the Project site are listed in Table 1-6.
+Aminopyralid would not be used within areas of Nye milkvetch or threecorner milkvetch habitat.
+Surveys for and control of noxious and nonnative weeds would be carried out during seasonally appropriate times and as needed to prevent the increase of non-native and noxious weeds within the Project area and to prevent spread of these weeds through Project-related activities.